isotopp/isotopp.github.io/_posts/2021-10-12-understanding-git.md

 Diffs do not exist in git.
 They are instead generated on the fly, by comparing two trees.
-This, again, is less inefficient that one might think:
+Again, this is less inefficient that one might think:
 All unchanged files will have also unchanged hashes and therefore need no consideration for a diff.

 For objects with different hashes (but identical names), git then generates a diff.